UrielHabboServer/Uriel/README.md

 # Uriel Habbo Server
 Uriel aims to become the mainstream Habbo server, with a focus on performance & customisation.

+> [!IMPORTANT]
+>
-> Note: Uriel is not yet ready for production use.
+> Uriel is not yet ready for production use.
 It is still in very early development.

 ## Goals
 * Per-room tick loops for Wired, Pathfinding, etc.